ontolex/morph/index.md

 ```
 </aside>

 This representation does not give the order of the morphs within the word, which
+is enough for some cases (and even useful when the order may be considered ambiguous, e.g. with infixation).
-may be useful for many applications.
-To give this information, the morphs can
+However, for many applications it is necessary to provide this information.
+To do so, the morphs can
 be modelled as an `rdf:Seq` by means of the `rdf:_1`, `rdf:_2`, etc. properties.

 <aside class="example" title="Example: Ordered segmentation of the English plural form cats">